MichaelBosello/f1tenth-RL/README.md

 For safety reasons, the car doesn't run at max speed.
 If you want the car to go faster, modify the constants in *car/car_control.py*

 ## Trained models
-We will provide pre-trained models in the release section
+We provide pre-trained models in the release section

 ## Source code structure
 The package *car* provides the interfaces to the car sensors (*sensors.py*) and actuators (*car_control.py*).
 It contains also a module that ensure the car will not (strongly) hit obstacles (*safety_control.py*)